-This is an RCCL itineraries review of all Royal Caribbean itinerary 2014-2015 changes.
-Compare all old and new Royal Caribbean destinations and cruise ports (see here also all home ports changes), with two new ships to be launched in 2014 and 2015.
+This is a review of the Royal Caribbean itinerary 2014-2015-2016 changes (new itineraries) and departure ports.
+Compare all old and new Royal Caribbean destinations and cruise ports (home ports changes), with two new ships to be launched in 2014 and 2015.

 - Alaska - operated with 2 ships, departing from different ports on 7-day round-trip itineraries – one leaving from Vancouver and the other one out of Seattle, also with one-way relocation cruises to and from Australia with Hawaii.

 - Asia itineraries – Southeast Asia itinerary from Singapore, East Asia with departures from China exclusively and 7-day Dubai cruises.

 - Australia, New Zealand, South Pacific Islands (New Caledonia, Vanuatu, Fiji), all departing from Sydney.

 - Canada (New England) – only with one ship leaving out of NYC, New York, with very limited number of sailings.

 - CARIBBEAN - ports of departure in Florida (Miami, Tampa, Fort Lauderdale, Port Canaveral), New Orleans (Louisiana), Galveston (Texas), San Juan (Puerto Rico), also from Baltimore (Maryland), New York City and out of Colon (Panama).